-The Christian radio empire K-LOVE (complete list of stations) is in the middle of their Spring Pledge Drive.
+The Christian radio empire K-LOVE (find a station near you) is in the middle of their Spring Pledge Drive.
 To be blunt, the constant solicitations are annoying.

 After hearing a claim recently that K-LOVE’s CEO Mike Novak’s salary is over half a million dollars, I decided to do some exploration of K-LOVE’s finances.
 K-LOVE is one of two radio enterprises run by Educational Media Foundation (Air One is the other).
 Because EMF is a non-profit, their finances are available via their 990 form.
 The organization is quite large and took in just over $152-million during 2014.